-We look at some dog parks pros and cons and why understanding your dog should be the single most important factor in your decision as to whether to visit one or not
+We look at dog parks pros, and cons and why understanding your dog should be the single most important factor in deciding whether to visit one or not.

 What is a dog park?

 The first-ever dog park was established by a group of residents of Berkeley in 1979.
-Officially sanctioned by the city in 1983 the Ohlone dog park, later renamed the Martha Scott Benedict Dog Park was an experimental project that became a firm favourite with the resident dog owners.
+Officially sanctioned by the city in 1983, the Ohlone dog park, later renamed the Martha Scott Benedict Dog Park, was an experimental project that became a firm favorite with the resident dog owners.

-Dog parks vary a lot ranging from a modest acre of open grassland up to an impressive 107 acres of parkland and trails of the Elk Meadow Park Dog Off-Leash Area in Evergreen, Colorado.
+Dog parks vary greatly, ranging from a modest acre of open grassland up to an impressive 107 acres of parkland and trails of the Elk Meadow Park Dog Off-Leash Area in Evergreen, Colorado.